hendrycks/outlier-exposure/README.md

 This repository contains the essential code for the paper _Deep Anomaly Detection with Outlier Exposure_ (see paper.pdf).

-Code requires Python 3+ and PyTorch 0.3+.
+Requires Python 3+ and PyTorch 0.3+.

 <img align="center" src="roc_curves.png" width="750">